littlehoushontheprairie/check-obituaries-alert/README.md

 # Check Obituaries

-Need something that notifies you when people die?
-This script is will check legacy.com every 24 hours for a new obituary against a list of names which is passed in as a json string.
+Need something that notifies you when they appear in an obituary?
+This script is will check legacy.com every 24 hours (default is 13:00) for a new obituary against a list of names which is passed in as a json string.
 Once one found, an email will be sent.

 ## Setup